amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-02-21-mental-illness.md

 But I can't go back, and neither can you.
 We have to keep moving forward.
 We have to believe that the pain we endure teaches us something valuable if we only listen.

 I'm tired of the insanity.
 It's exhausting doing the same thing over and over again expecting things to be different.
 It's time to try other things.
 I'm not saying I have all of the answers, but I have forty books about the mind in my online shopping cart and am determined to understand, to listen, and to keep sharing my thoughts.

+Envision a world where mass shootings can be spoken of in past tense, an era long gone.
+It won't pass until we have learned from it, until we listen.

+Are you listening?

+I believe you.<br/>
+I believe you can get better.<br/>
+I believe you can learn to control this.<br/>